 In Volume 1, texture mapping was presented entirely as the technique to map 2D images onto surfaces.
-I did touch upon multi-texturing, but otherwise many advanced techniques were left out.
+We did cover multi-texturing, filtering and cube mapping, but otherwise many advanced techniques were left out.
 Coordinates were given manually or generated with simple geometries.
 We will go a bit further here.

-In this section.
-I will cover
+In this section, I will cover